 St Giulio's Isle lies in the centre of Lake Orta, a glacial lake in the Alpine foothills of north Italy.
 The lake is a thousand feet above sea-level, enclosed by mountains and high hills rich in chestnuts, birch and, thanks to its micro-climate, palms.
 Tiny medieval villages stud the banks and St Giulio’s Isle floats in front of the pretty little town of Orta.
-The island is known today for its great Benedectine monastery of enclosed nuns, founded in 1973, for its concerts in Sala Tallone and for being the seat of Poetry on the Lake, founded in 2000here
+The island is known today for the great Benedectine monastery of enclosed nuns founded in 1973, for its concerts in Sala Tallone, and for being the seat of Poetry on the Lake, founded in 2000here

 For copies or info: contact poetryonthelake ( at ) yahoo.co.uk

 The great Benedictine Monastery Mater Ecclesiae, is the largest monastery of enclosed Benedictine nuns in the world.
 The abbess is Anna Maria Cànopi, spiritual leader, author and poet.

 The island is also the seat of Poetry on the Lake,,organiser of events and the international festival described by the Poet Laureate Dame Carol Ann Duffy as "the most wonderful poetry festival in the world"